Updated on 3/24/2022

 - People who are frequent users of pornography and it has become a problem (3-8%)

-It’s important to note that those for whom pornography has become a problem is relatively low compared to the general population who view pornography.
+It’s important to note that the amount of people with problematic pornography use are relatively low compared to the general population who view pornography.

 What Are the Signs of Problematic Porn Usage?